-Colleen Hardwick was born, raised and educated in Vancouver, as were both her parents.
-Colleen has two daughters, Kathryn and Shannon, who live and work in Vancouver, and is soon to be a grandmother!
-She is married to Entertainment Hall of Fame character actor, Garry Chalk, and lives in Kitsilano in her family home.
+Colleen is a long-time active resident of the Kitsilano neighbourhood.
+Born, raised and educated in Vancouver, Colleen is married, a mother, and a proud descendent from three generations of B.C.ers on both sides of her family, as were both her parents.
 Just as her grandparents and great-grandparents came to Vancouver to build a better life for their children and children’s children, Colleen is not only committed to helping ensure that future generations can continue to live in a safe, affordable Vancouver but ...

 … It is also deeply personal.

-Colleen’s father was first elected as a Vancouver City Alderman when she was 10 years old.
-As a child, she developed an early understanding of the City, marching in protest of freeway development, studying city council agendas, and hiking through then derelict False Creek.
+Colleen’s father was first elected as a Vancouver City Alderman when Colleen was 10 years old.
+As a child, she developed an early understanding of the city, marching in protest of freeway development, studying city council agendas, and hiking through then derelict False Creek.
 Her first job was working on the Urban Future’s Survey, a key research project which led to the creation of the Livable Region Strategic Plan.
-Hardwick graduated from high school a year early in 1975 followed her father into UBC’s Geography Department.
-(She continues her academic pursuits at UBC to this day).

 In 1976, the family moved to Victoria with Dr. Hardwick’s appointment as B.C.
 Deputy Minister of Education, Science & Technology.
 While completing her degree in Urban Planning, Colleen worked with her father on research in connection with the Knowledge Network and briefly for the City of Victoria Planning Department before graduation.